fictionco/fiction/@docs/advanced/endpoints-and-middleware/index.md

 ## Creating Middleware

-Adding server middleware is a common way to add server functionality at URLs and is lower level than the endpoints system.
+Middleware is an [Express concept](https://expressjs.com/en/guide/using-middleware.html).
+It is a common way to add server functionality at URLs and is lower level than the endpoints system.
 A typical use case is to handle image uploads.

 ```js
 import { addMiddleware } from "@factor/api"